 The cases where the human body rejects a dental implant are:

 However, you should know the likelihood of implant rejection is extremely rare.
 Prior to being cleared for surgery, you will need to go through a very thorough assessment of your dental and medical health, which is designed to reduce the risk of implant failure even further.

-If you are wondering if dental implants are right for you, Dr. Nicole Vane is here to help you find out.
+If you are wondering if dental implants are right for you, your dental implants dentist, Dr. Nicole Vane will discuss with you.

 To get started, book an appointment at Moonlight Beach Dental online.

 For more information, call us at (760) 632-0320 today.